Even in the SEC, Texas A&M Can't Escape the Longhorns - News Break

 The messages to that effect are clear.
 SEC message No 1: We like you, Texas A&M, but we love the idea of Texas in our league.

 The Aggies have done what they can to slow the train that is prepared to run them over, refusing to let this stealth power play unfold behind closed doors.
-It seems highly likely that the school leaked the initial bombshell to the Houston Chronicle , igniting a furor that has at least put all involved parties in an awkward position.
+It seems highly likely that the school leaked the news of this stealth power play to the Houston Chronicle, igniting a furor that has at least put all involved parties in an awkward position.

 What a quaint concept: gentlemen and college athletics.
 How cute.